linuxmaier/canvas-box-game/README.md

 This just contains one object that informs the rest of the game on basic physics principles.

+player.js

+This file contains the player object info, as well as some related objects used for containing information needed at player creation.

 TS_vector2.js

 Common vector2 operations